 We ran the same experiments with the 11-bit multiplexer but setting XCS as indicated by the configuration guidelines.
-We only changed the parameters of the runs that failed: $ir = \{64, 128, 256, 512\}$.
-Specifically, we set $\theta{GA} =$ $\{200, 400, 800, 1,600\}$ and $\beta = \{0.04, 0.02, 0.01, 0.005\}$ for each imbalance ratio respectively.
+We only changed the parameters of the runs that failed: $ir=\{64, 128, 256, 512\}$.
+Specifically, we set $\theta{GA}=\{200, 400, 800, 1600\}$ and $\beta=\{0.04, 0.02, 0.01, 0.005\}$ for each imbalance ratio respectively.
 Figure 3 shows the results obtained.
 It can be observed that XCS solves the 11-bit multiplexer up to an imbalance ratio of ir = 256, which supposes a big improvement with respect to the initial experiments.
+The theoretical bound derived in Sect.
+4.1 indicates that XCS might be able to solve the problem up to ir=2000.
+We got closer to this bound with appropriate parameter settings.
+However, we are still far from ir=2000.
+We hypothesize that the gap between the theoretical and the empirical maximum ir may be due to an insufficient number of classifiers of the minority class in the initial population.
+This would prevent XCS to settle the minority class niches and let them grow.
+As future work, we will analyze population sizing to guarantee the initial supply of classifiers belonging to starved niches at extremely high class imbalances.

-Fig. 3. (a) TN rate and (b) TP rate of XCS in the 11-bit multiplexer with imbalance ratios from ir = 1 to ir = 512.
-Parameters are configured according to the guidelines
+Fig. 3.
+TN rate (a) and TP rate (b) of XCS in the 11-bit multiplexer with imbalance ratios from ir=1 to ir=512.
+Parameters are configured according to the guidelines.